 In B2B SaaS, scaleups with Bottleneck Founders, who can be good salespeople as well, can grow well at the beginning but at some point, by 3-5 million € in ARR at the latest, the revenue growth start to decline sharply and in 1-2 years it can go to zero.

 An “enlightened” Bottleneck CEO recognizes not too late that the company go-to-market approach needs to be professionalized and starts to build teams and processes with the appropriate experience and focus.

 Many Bottleneck CEOs unfortunately delay too much the needed transformation and then it becomes a real issue or, worst case scenario, they mutate in a MARADONA CEO once they get close to a burnout for accumulating too much stuff on their shoulders.

 Why Maradona?
 Because she’s looking all the time for that superstar VP of Sales that will sort things out so she can focus on the things she likes the most: the product, the press, raising money, whatever.

-As soon as the company raises a decent round, MARADONA recruits the VP Sales and most of the times it’s a failure.
-After one year nothing has happened, the VP vanished, got fired or resigned and things are again on the shoulders of Maradona.
+As soon as the company raises a decent round, the MARADONA CEO recruits the VP Sales and most of the times it’s a failure.
+After one year nothing has happened, the VP vanished, got fired or resigned and things are again on the CEO shoulders.